 Prior to joining GHV, she worked as Director for the City University of New York's Institute for Health Equity, helping to support the capacity of community-based organizations and developing a multi-year research initiative to uncover causes of persistently high infant mortality in the South Bronx.
 She started her career at the United Nations Association of the USA – a grassroots organization of Americans dedicated to championing the UN system, supported by the UN Foundation.

-Kristen holds a Master of Public Health from Columbia University's Mailman School of Public Health, a Master of Public Administration from Columbia University's School of International and Public Affairs, and a Bachelor of Arts in Political Science from Haverford College.
+Kristen holds a Master of Public Health degree from Columbia University's Mailman School of Public Health, a Master of Public Administration degree from Columbia University's School of International and Public Affairs, and a Bachelor of Arts in Political Science from Haverford College.